 - 2 tablespoons Irish cream (or more to taste)

 - Rainbow Sprinkles, cocoa powder,

-- Place chopped chocolate into a medium bowl.
+- Place chopped chocolate into a medium heat-safe bowl.

-- Over medium heat, bring heavy cream to boil in a small saucepan.
-As soon as it starts boiling, remove it from heat and pour over chocolate.
+- Over medium heat, bring heavy cream and butter to a slow boil in a small saucepan.
+When it starts boiling, remove it from the heat and pour it over the chocolate.
 Let the chocolate sit for 2-3 minutes without stirring.
 Then stir until smooth.
 Stir in Irish cream.
 Cover with plastic wrap and refrigerate overnight (or at least 3 hours).

 - Line a baking sheet with parchment paper.
 Using a spoon, scoop chocolate and roll into balls and place on baking sheet.
 Roll balls in sprinkles, cocoa powder, or chopped nuts.
 Refrigerate for 30 minutes before serving.
 Store refrigerated.